 Overview.
-In analyzing each element of our compensation program, we review the type and level of similar programs offered by similar companies within similar high technology industries by participating in salary surveys administered by third parties and reviewing the data from these surveys.
-Prior to 2008, we engaged compensation experts directly for their subject matter expertise and independence from our management and specifically for advice regarding cash-based pay and equity compensation matters.
+The amount of each element of our compensation program is initially determined by analyzing the type and level of similar programs offered by our competitors, including our peer group, by participating in salary surveys administered by third parties and reviewing the data from these surveys.
+The compensation committee authorizes the levels of base pay for our named executive officers after review and analysis of this third-party survey data.
+Prior to 2008, we hired compensation experts directly for their subject matter expertise and independence from our management and specifically for advice regarding cash-based pay and equity compensation matters.
 This set the initial framework of our existing compensation program.
-We have also used external resources such as survey data from Radford Consulting and the IPAS Global Technology Compensation Survey, as well as competitive public information, to get market compensation data.
+In 2008, we used external resources, such as Radford Consulting and the IPAS Global Technology Survey, as well as competitive public information and aging data, to get market compensation data.

 Base Pay.
-The compensation committee, with input from Mr. Ken Xie, assesses the performance levels of the named executive officers other than himself and Michael Xie.
+Once the framework is developed from the results of third-party surveys as described above, the compensation committee, with input from Mr. Ken Xie, assesses the performance levels of the other named executive officers.
 Mr. Ken Xie makes recommendations regarding changes in compensation levels, based on factors such as company performance, division performance and individual performance with respect to the other named executive officers.
 These recommendations are collected as part of our annual performance review process, although the compensation committee occasionally increases base pay at the time of a named executive officer's promotion to a position of greater responsibility, or as the competitive landscape requires.
-In establishing our compensation framework for base pay, in order to remain competitive and attract and retain "best talent", we target above-average levels (60th percentile or higher) of base pay compensation for our named executive officers.
-Base pay is ultimately set and adjusted based upon the named executive officer's expertise within the industry and position, key contributions to the company and tenure.
-According to Radford and IPAS survey data for companies with comparable annual revenues, actual base pay for 2008 fell between the 60th to 85th percentiles for our named executive officers other than Ken Xie whose base pay was approximately in the 25th.
+In establishing our compensation framework for base pay, in order to remain competitive and attract and retain "best talent", we intend to target above-average levels (60th percentile or higher) of base pay compensation for our named executive officers, based on the surveyed market and peer group analysis to establish the benchmark of our salary ranges and establish a minimum and maximum pay level around the benchmark for each named executive officer.
+Base pay can be set above the 60th percentile benchmark and is ultimately set and adjusted based upon the named executive officer's expertise within the industry and position, key contributions to the company and tenure.
+According to our market analysis, actual base pay fell between the 60th to 85th percentiles for our named executive officers in 2008.

 In May 2008, the compensation committee raised the base pay compensation of Mr. Ken Xie by 6.9% to \$310,000 and Mr. Michael Xie by 9.1% to \$275,000.
 In April 2008, the base salary for Mr. John Whittle increased by 9.1% to \$240,000; however, the base pay of Mr. Ken Goldman did not change in 2008 and remained at \$300,000.
-The changes made in base pay in 2008 reflect additional responsibilities taken on by the named executive officers, especially in light of the progression towards an initial public offering and past performance in fiscal year 2007.
+The changes made in base pay in 2008 reflect additional responsibilities taken on by the named executive officers, especially in light of the progression towards an initial public offering, adjustments for inflation, and past performance in fiscal year 2007.